-Only two of the three alleged grounds for inadmissibility are potentially waivable: violation of document requirements and unlawful presence, the two grounds admitted by Bazzi.
-Inadmissibility for unlawful presence, though otherwise ineligible for waiver, has been deemed by the BIA implicitly waived by the LIFE Act.
-8 U.S.C. § 1255(I); See Cheruku v.
-Attorney General of the United States, 662 F.3d 198, 204 (3d Cir.
-2011) (finding adjustment provisions of LIFE Act "in tension" with statutory bars to admissibility and, therefore, ambiguous).
-Inadmissibility for document violations are waivable under 8 U.S.C. § 1182(a)(7)(A)(ii).
+Only two of the three alleged grounds for inadmissibility can be waived or avoided: unlawful presence and violation of document requirements, the two grounds admitted by Bazzi.
+Inadmissibility for unlawful presence, though otherwise ineligible for waiver, has been deemed by the BIA implicitly waived under a narrow exception, possibly not applicable here, by the Legal Immigration Family Equity Act (LIFE Act).
+8 U.S.C. § 1255(i).
+See Ramirez-Canales v.
+Mukasey, 517 F.3d 904, 909-10 (6th Cir.
+2008) (finding reasonable the BIA's interpretation of the INA's adjustment provisions in light of the ambiguity created by seemingly conflicting provisions in the LIFE Act).
+Inadmissibility for document violations is waivable under 8 U.S.C. § 1182(a)(7)(A)(ii).

 In contrast, the third ground, inadmissibility due to fraud or misrepresentation, is not waivable for Bazzi because such waivers can only be granted if the alien is (1) the spouse or child of a citizen or permanent resident and (2) can show that his removal will result in "extreme hardship" to the qualifying relative.
-8 U.S.C. § 1182(I).
+8 U.S.C. § 1182(i).
 Bazzi's father, the predicate relative for his failed 1989 immigration attempt, died in 1994, leaving Bazzi with no other qualifying relatives and rendering him unable to meet the waiver provision's second requirement.
 The issue of Bazzi's sham divorce is therefore fully dispositive of his admissibility: if we uphold the IJ's finding of willful misrepresentation of a material fact under substantial-evidence review, Bazzi's petition necessarily fails.